 With such small harvests it is a rare event to have all four Si Da Ming Cong in stock at the same time.
 If you are interested in a foundational understanding of the quintessential Wuyi flavor, try these together while they are here.

-Bai Ji Guan is a famous (though rarely-seen) and unique varietal in Wuyi.
+Bai Ji Guan is a rare and unique varietal in Wuyi.
 The Li Family cultivates a small amount of Bai Ji Guan on their mountainside plot.
 This extremely light, beautiful, almost Dancong-like tea is full of the mineral notes that define Wuyi.
 It is thick and packed with unique vegetal undertones and florals.
 The Li Family's careful cultivation and roasting means gorgeous giant light-colored leaves and a bright crisp brew.

 My family has been tending to wild bushes and farming old tea trees